Ethel Grodzins Romm

 Ethel Grodzins Romm (March 3, 1925 – November 9, 2021) was an American author, journalist, project manager and environmental technology company CEO.
 She also served as Co-Chair of the Lyceum Society of the New York Academy of Sciences.

 Romm graduated from high school in 1942 and trained as a mechanical engineering draftsman.
 She worked for the U.S. Air Force for the rest of World War II, becoming a project supervisor.
 For a decade after the war, at an engineering firm, she led crews that designed power transformers for General Electric.
 In the 1950s she married and started a family, while beginning to write books and articles and to teach interior and construction design.
-In the 1980s, she became a project, construction and building manager for Hartz Mountain Industries and then was President, Chief Executive Officer and co-owner of Niton Corporation, an environmental science company, from 1988 to 2005.
+In the 1980s, she became a project, construction and building manager for Hartz Mountain Industries and then was President and Chief Executive Officer of Niton Corporation, an environmental science company, from 1988 to 1997.
 She was Co-Chair of the Lyceum Society from 2001 to 2016.